elzurdo/elzurdo.github.io/_posts/2022-07-01-why-nhst-does-not-accept-null-hypotheses.md

 ## Calculating p-values
 Let's first examine how the sussage is made.
 The p-value quantifies *"assuming a null hypothesis the probability of obtaining the observed data or more extreme"*.

-Throught this post we will assume the two sided test, but conclusions should be similar one-sided tests.
+Throughout this post we will assume the two sided test, but conclusions should be similar one-sided tests.

-We will examine this in the Bernouli trials in the context of the [Binomial test](https://en.wikipedia.org/wiki/Binomial_test) where we define:
+For simplicity we will also limit our analysis to Bernouli trials in the context of the [Binomial test](https://en.wikipedia.org/wiki/Binomial_test), which is a well defined problem and may be used as a perfect (or near perfect) analogy for systems with success-failure outcomes, e.g, toss of a coin.

+We define:

-* $n$ Bernouli trials, of which
+* $n$ as the number Bernouli trials, of which
 * $k$ are successful (i.e, $0 \le k \le n$)
 * $p$ the null hypothesis success rate being examined

-Let's examine an example where we assume a fair trial/coin ($p=0.5$) and conduct $n=10$ trials (e.g, toss a coin) of which $k=8$ are successes (e.g, land on heads).
+Let's examine an example where we assume a fair trial/coin ($p=0.5$) and conduct $n=10$ trials (e.g, coin tosses) of which $k=8$ are successes (e.g, land on heads).

 The question that the p-value attempts to answer is: *"If we assume a null hypothesis of a success rate of $p=0.5$ and conduct $n=10$ trials, how likely should we expect results equal or more extreme than those obtained by our observation of k=8 successes?"*.